 According to NCRI sources and reports from within Iran, at least 40 cities across Iran witnessed protests Monday, including in the capital city of Tehran.
-These reports state that slogans heard included “Death to the dictator,” and “the leader lives like God while the people live like beggars.”
+These reports stated that slogans heard included “Death to the dictator” and “The leader lives like God while the people live like beggars.”

 The regime's notes claimed protesters “started chanting the ultimate slogans from day one.
 In Tehran today, people were chanting slogans against Khamenei and the slogans used yesterday were all against Khamenei.”

-The notes added that the intelligence division of the feared Islamic Revolutionary Guard Corps (IRGC) is “monitoring the situation” and “working all in coordination to prevent protests.”
+The notes added that the intelligence division of the feared Islamic Revolutionary Guard Corps (IRGC) was “monitoring the situation” and “working all in coordination to prevent protests.”

-It says that a “red alert” has not yet been declared, which would lead to direct military intervention in the protests.
+It said a “red alert” has not yet been declared, which would lead to direct military intervention in the protests.
 But it then predicted that sending IRGC or the Bassij forces would “backfire” and would further “antagonize the protesters.”

-The meeting notes that the leader of the NCRI, Maryam Rajavi, and the “Infidels,” which the translation says refers to "the West," “are united for the first time.”
+The meeting notes said the leader of the NCRI, Maryam Rajavi, and the “Infidels,” which the translation said referred to "the West," “are united for the first time.”
 It continued, “Maryam Rajavi is hoping for regime change,” saying the protests are “definitely organized,” and “the security forces report that the MEK is very active and is leading and directing them.”